maiaiia/uni-lecture-notes/Sem II/OS/Practice Problems.md

 >>```
 >

->[!Question]- Write a script that reads filenames and check for each file how many words each one contains on the first line and the size of the file.
+>[!Question]- (done)Write a script that reads filenames and check for each file how many words each one contains on the first line and the size of the file.
 >
 >>[!code]
 >>```bash